amp89/FindIP/README.md

 ###CurrentState

 Currently, the web application is working, but not yet deployed.
-There is no front end styling at the moment, however I will be utilizing Bootstrap for a responsive design.
+Front end styling has been completed using bootstrap, CSS, and Javascript/JQuery.
 A few things need to be refactored and cleaned up, but it is fully functional, including the confirmation and forgotten password emails.
+There are a few buggy things, most of which will be solved by refactoring some of the AngularJS code.

 ###Technologies
 * Front End